fedo3nik/innowise-cart-api/README.md

 This is a REST API for basic CRUD operations for an online shopping cart.
 Data should be persisted in a storage layer which can use Postgres.

+You should use default `net/http` package for REST implementation; `sqlx` or `sqlc` for interact with postgres;
+all the queries should be wrote mannually (no ORM, no `Select` methods and etc.); your repo should be private.

 ### Domain Types

 The Cart API consists of two simple types: `Cart` and `CartItem`.
 The `Cart`